Sumitkmgr/GraphQL/README.md

- C.Schema:A GraphQL schema is the heart of GraphQL implementation.
+ C.Schema: GraphQL schema is the heart of GraphQL implementation.
 It describes the functionality available to the clients that are connected to it.